 Just as important as the fall is what God is doing about it.
 Through the gospel and the Holy Spirit, he provides Christians with real power to overcome sin.

 We aren’t just biological machines.
 We are more than material.
 We have spirits, and spiritual rebirth changes us in a thoroughgoing and fundamental way.
-Passages to prove this are too abundant to list them all, but we’d encourage you to especially look up:
+Passages to prove this are too abundant for us to list them all, but we’d encourage you to especially look up:

 - Ezekiel 36:25–27; cf. John 3:5–8; 1 Peter 1:23